Ernest Clark: Career

 His first stage appearance was at the Festival Theatre, Cambridge in 1937, and he went on to appear in plays at both the West End in London, and Broadway in New York.

 In 1955 he appeared on stage in Witness for the Prosecution at Henry Miller's Theatre in New York City, and on film as Air Vice-Marshal The Honourable Ralph Cochrane AFC RAF, AOC, No. 5 Group RAF in The Dam Busters (1955).

 He is perhaps best remembered for his role as the irascible Professor Geoffrey Loftus in the television comedy series Doctor in the House and its sequels, apart from Doctor at Sea, in which he appeared as Captain Norman Loftus (the brother of Professor Loftus).
-He also played the stern and ascetic Dean in two series of the BBC sitcom All Gas and Gaiters (1967–71), although John Barron was the original Dean and returned for later series.
+Between 1967 to 1969, he also played the stern and ascetic Dean in two series of the BBC sitcom All Gas and Gaiters, replacing John Barron in the role.
+Clark left after Series 3, and was replaced by Barron who reprised his role for the last two series.

 Clark was president of the actors' trade union Equity from 1969 to 1973.